-115.11 (a) • he agency have a written policy mandating zero tolerance toward all forms of sexual and sexual harassment? ⊠ Yes □ No • he written policy outline the agency's approach to preventing, detecting, and responding all abuse and sexual harassment? $\ oxdot$ Yes $\ oxdot$ No 115.11 (b) • Has the e agency employed or designated an agency-wide PREA Coordinator? ⊠ Yes □ No • Is the F PREA Coordinator position in the upper-level of the agency hierarchy?
+115.11 (a) • Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? $\ \ \ \ \ \ \ \ \ \ \ \ \ $ • he written policy outline the agency's approach to preventing, detecting, and responding all abuse and sexual harassment? $\ oxdot$ Yes $\ oxdot$ No 115.11 (b) • Has the e agency employed or designated an agency-wide PREA Coordinator? ⊠ Yes □ No • Is the F PREA Coordinator position in the upper-level of the agency hierarchy?
 Yes 🗆 No • overse he PREA Coordinator have sufficient time and authority to develop, implement, and e agency efforts to comply with the PREA standards in all of its facilities?
-115.11 (c) • agency operates more than one facility, has each facility designated a PREA compliance er?
-(N/A if agency operates only one facility.) \boxtimes Yes \square No \square NA • Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
-(N/A if agency operates only one facility.) \boxtimes Yes \square No \square NA Audito r Overa all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+115.11 (c) • • Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
+(N/A if agency operates only one facility.) \boxtimes Yes \square No \square NA Audito or Overa all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)